rockdoveuk/notacu.lt/README.md

 # notacu.lt

 ## Create a shortlink
-To create a shortlink create a pull request, edting the [slugs.json](slugs.json) file.
+To create a shortlink create a pull request, editing the [slugs.json](slugs.json) file.

 Slugs should be in alphabetical order and have a description and URL to forward to.

-E.g.
+e.g.
 ```jsonc
 {
   /// ...